 Blockage of the tear ducts may occur at birth or as a result of injury or disease.
 The symptoms include chronic tearing, crusting, and discharge.
 The type of surgical repair depends on the age of the patient and location of the obstruction.
 One highly successful procedure involves the construction of a new “bypass” route, connecting the upper tear ducts to the nose for drainage of tears.

 Reconstructive surgery is done to restore cosmesis and function following injuries, burns, or birth defects.
 The eyelid is reconstructed to open and close properly and to protect the eye.
 Fractures of the orbital bones are internally repaired to restore the alignment of the facial bones and position the eye within the orbit.

 Every blink produces a tiny stretch of the skin and deeper tissues of the eyelids.
 Heredity and sun damage add to these changes and make us appear older.
 Excessive skin on the upper eyelids, drooping eyebrows, and bags above and beneath the eyes can cause a tired, sad, or even angry expression.
 In some cases, sagging eyelids can also interfere with vision.

 Reconstructive blepharoplasty — eyelid reconstruction — can be performed to correct these conditions when they also affect vision.

 Additionally, many patients have recently become interested in eyelid and eyebrow surgery that can improve their appearance.
 The elective procedure to remove excess skin folds and fat pockets is referred to as “anesthetic blepharoplasty,” and is performed under local anesthesia in most cases.
 These surgical results can enhance the patient’s sense of well-being and reduce eye fatigue caused by excess skin.

-Schedule a free consultation with the experts at Kremer Eye Center today!
+Schedule a consultation with the experts at Kremer Eye Center today!